hydrabeer/doorkey/README.md

 Get instant feedback on the strength of your passwords with smart password strength analysis.
 ### Search
 Find your credentials quickly with Doorkey's search feature.
+### Import from Your Favourite Password Manager
+Easily import your credentials from other supported password managers to Doorkey by providing a JSON export.
 ### One-Click Credential Copying
 Copy your username and password to your clipboard with a single click to quickly log in to your accounts without having to remember or type out your credentials.
 Your clipboard is